 Optane Memory uses a "least recently used" (LRU) approach to determine what gets stored in the fast cache.
 All initial data reads come from the slower HDD storage, and the data gets copied over to the cache.
 Data writes go first to the cache and then get replicated over to the HDD.
 Each time a block of data in the cache gets read or written, its last access time is updated.
 Eventually, the cache fills up and old data gets evicted—and it will be the data that has been sitting unused for the longest amount of time.
 The larger your cache, the more data it can hold, and the more likely reads and writes will use fast cached storage rather than hitting your slow HDD.

 In a worst-case scenario, sequentially accessing slightly more than 16GB of data (eg, 17GB) first fills up the Optane Memory cache, then evicts the oldest 1GB data to make room for the last 1GB of data, and then flushes the whole cache as "new" uncached data is accessed again.
 Any data not already in the Optane Memory cache ends up with HDD performance, largely negating the benefits.
-This specific scenario is unlikely to happen in the real world—some data usually gets used multiple times and will benefit from caching—but having a cache that's large enough to hold the working data set is ideal.
+This specific scenario is unlikely to happen in the real world—a lot of data usually gets used multiple times and will benefit from caching—but having a cache that's large enough to hold the working data set is ideal.

 The difficulty comes in determining exactly what gets cached in the first place.
 Optane Memory relies on Intel's Rapid Storage Technology (RST) application and drivers, and RST has some intelligence in what types of data get stored in the cache.
 For example, if you're viewing a large HD movie stored on your PC, there's no real benefit to putting all 8GB of movie data into the cache.
-Movies are read sequentially at relatively low rates (maybe 10MB/s) and would simply waste cache space.
+Movies are read sequentially at relatively low rates (maybe 5-15MB/s) and would simply waste cache space.

 Intel hasn't provided exact details on its caching algorithm, but even a small 16GB Optane Memory module can provide a noticeable improvement in Windows boot times and game load times—despite the fact that many games are now in the 50-100GB range.
 At the same time, it's easy to get into a place where the 16GB Optane Memory size is limiting.
 AnandTech as an example did some benchmarks with and without Optane Memory on various capacities, and the larger data sets in some tests caused even a 64GB module to basically fall back to HDD levels of performance.